simslab/scHPF/docs/select-k.rst

-    3. :ref:`Train<train-cli>` scHPF models for K in range(|K_min|,  |K_max| +1).  *Advanced note*: I sometimes use a step. size of 2 or 3 on the first pass to check that the range is reasonable, but recommend a final step of 1 (scHPF uses non-convex optimization, so results may not be monotonic).
+    3. :ref:`Train<train-cli>` scHPF models for K in range(|K_min|,  |K_max| +1).  *Advanced note*: I sometimes use a step. size of 2 or 3 on the first pass to check that the range is reasonable, but recommend a final step of 1 (scHPF is multimodal, so results may not be monotonic).

     4. Evaluate the models using the selection criteria from 1.
 Expand/refine the range accordingly.
 For example, if |K_max| passes our criteria, we should increase |K_max|.

     5. Repeat 3-5 as needed.

 .. |K_min| replace:: *K*:sub:`min`